WP Thyroid Weight Loss Guide: How & When to Use this Medication

-In this case the biggest barrier to weight loss and feeling better was the insulin resistance and the thyroid resistance.
+In this case, the biggest barrier to weight loss and feeling better was the insulin resistance and the thyroid resistance that she was facing.

 Remember that thyroid hormone should always be titrated based on a combination of lab results, symptoms and body temp/resting heart rate.